 I read an article in our local newspaper, headlined “Stop the malicious, divisive hatred of Trump during this unprecedented pandemic.”1 It’s here, if you want to read it.
 It will probably make you mad.
 If it doesn’t then most of the comments from readers will make you mad.
 It didn’t make me mad.
 It got me to thinking about some of my friends, some of my dearest friends, who have been overcome and controlled by blinding hate.
 They cannot think of the President of the United States without being immersed in a burning, seething rage.
-I have other friends whose rage centers upon the former President.
+I have other friends whose rage centers not upon Trump but rather his predecessor.
 He’s out of office, but the hatred burns just as hot.

 Sure, Trump actively pursued the fiction that it would all go away as the virus started to spread, because if it took hold it would hurt him politically.
 Sure, he locked the door on Chinese immigration, “after the burglar was already in the house.”
 (Remember though, how he was criticized as racist for doing that at all, rather than for doing it too late.
 Damned if he did and damned if he didn’t.)
 Sure, he said that he had no responsibility.
 Sure, he chose to blame China, the World Health Organization, the White House Pandemic Office after he dismantled it, the former President, and then later the governors, the medical establishment, and anybody else in sight.
 He does stuff like that, Haven’t you come to expect it?
 He’s a jackass.
 But hate?
 What good does that do?
 Who does it hurt?
 Weren’t you in church when they covered that?